MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/precision.png" width="400">

-They also let you change the precision of each attribute in the "Bindings" tab:
+You can then change the precision of each attribute in the "Bindings" tab:

 <img src="./images/precision2.png" width="400">